-Analysis | The inescapable echo between Trump campaign rhetoric and the deaths of protesters in Kenosha
+Analysis | An inescapable echo between Trump’s campaign rhetoric and the deaths of protesters in Kenosha

 "It seems as if the Democrats no longer view the government's job as protecting honest citizens from criminals," Mark McCloskey added, "but rather protecting criminals from honest citizens."

-"Make no mistake," Patricia McCloskey said at one point: "no matter where you live, your family will not be safe in the radical Democrats America."
-A bit later, she continued that argument: "When we don't have basic safety and security in our communities, we'll never be free to build a brighter future for ourselves, for our children, for our country.
-That's what's at stake in this election."
+“Make no mistake,” Patricia McCloskey said at one point: “No matter where you live, your family will not be safe in the radical Democrats’ America.”
+A bit later, she continued that argument: “When we don’t have basic safety and security in our communities, we’ll never be free to build a brighter future for ourselves, for our children, for our country.
+That’s what’s at stake in this election.”

 All of that blends together: There are anarchists in the streets and Democrats would rather defund than dispatch the police.
 They want to take your guns, but look what happens if you aren’t armed!
 It’s all an arrow meant to point at the reelection of Donald Trump.
 But it’s obvious how it could be seen to point somewhere darker.